WICG/webcomponents/proposals/css-modules-v1-explainer.md

 1. CSS Modules are leaf modules, and don't allow `@import` references (following the example of [replaceSync](https://wicg.github.io/construct-stylesheets/#dom-cssstylesheet-replacesync) in constructable stylesheets).
 This is the V1 implementation described in this document, and this is why step 2 of of CSS module creation as described [here](#some-implementation-details) uses [replaceSync](https://wicg.github.io/construct-stylesheets/#dom-cssstylesheet-replacesync) instead of [replace](https://wicg.github.io/construct-stylesheets/#dom-cssstylesheet-replace); [replaceSync](https://wicg.github.io/construct-stylesheets/#dom-cssstylesheet-replacesync) throws if given input containing `@import` rules.
 1. CSS modules are leaf modules; prior to creating the module record for a CSS module, load the full `@import` tree of its stylesheet and if any fail to resolve, treat it as a parse error for the module.

+    a.
+An alternative with this approach is that `@import`s that fail to load could just be dropped benignly -- as they are with normal CSS -- instead of causing the entire module graph to fail to load.

 1. CSS Modules are non-leaf (cyclic) modules.
 Process a CSS Module's `@import`ed stylesheets as its requested module children in the module graph, with their own module records.
 They will Instantiate and Evaluate as distinct modules.

 Option 1 seems needlessly restrictive in the long-term.